 How do I fix the disc read error Warzone on Xbox One?

-First, you can try disabling your antivirus or antimalware program and see if it helps.
-If the error still occurs, there might be third-party software triggering the error.
+First, try disabling your antivirus or antimalware program to see if it helps.
+If the error persists, there may be third-party software causing it.
 Some users have reported that the error was occurring due to the Blitz app.
-Uninstalling and reinstalling the Warzone game has fixed the problem of many users.
+Uninstalling and reinstalling the Warzone game has fixed the problem for many users.
 You can also try this.

 Read next: Fix Modern Warfare Warzone’s High CPU Usage on PC.